Ballyclare: History

 People have lived in Ballyclare for six thousand years.
 The earliest evidence of people in this area is a hoard of flint arrow heads found when houses were being built north of the river in November 1968.
 There were a total of thirty-nine flints discovered – some perfectly finished and others are blank indicating an 'industry' and trading here near the river crossing over four thousand years ago.

 When the Normans built the castle at Carrickfergus they placed a line of outposts along the river which was then called the "Ollar" – River of the Rushes.
 In time the soldiers making the journey from Carrickfergus to Antrim reached the river at this spot when they had travelled six miles so began to call the Ollar the Six Mile Water.
 One of these mottes is close by the river in the War Memorial Park in Ballyclare.
 There are two on opposite sides of the river at Doagh and one at Antrim.
 The village grew after the Plantation of Ulster and was granted permission by King George II in 1756 to hold two fairs each year making it an important market centre.

 At the same time as the Pilgrim Fathers landed in what is now the United States, Ballyclare was settled by Scots planters.
 Jonathan Swift preached in Ballyclare and it was from the town that the families of Mark Twain, Sam Houston and General Alexander Macomb left for America.
 The people of Ballyclare and the surrounding villages played a part in the Irish Rebellion of 1798, and fought in the Battle of Antrim.
 At the beginning of the 20th century Ballyclare was a growing industrial town with an urban district council and became the largest paper producer in Ireland.

+As part of the 1947 Grand Prix season, which constituted the first full season of the FIA's Formula One motor racing, the 1947 Ulster Trophy race took place at Ballyclare.

 Climate

 Demography

-On Census day (27 March 2011) there were 9,953 people living in Ballyclare (4,039 households), accounting for 0.55% of the NI total, an increase of 13.5% on the Census 2001 population of 8,770.
+As of the 2021 census, there were 10,850 people living in Ballyclare (4,614 households), an increase of 9% on the 2011 census population of 9,953.